Gauravtripathii/podhead-server/README.md

-init vatsal asn gaurav bro
+init gaurav and vatsal bro